A marketing plan is one of the most important things you need if you’re serious about marketing and growing your business.

 Now you need to set out how you’re going to use your channels.
 It might be helpful to write separate, mini-strategies for each area.
 For example, you’ll need an SEO strategy, a content marketing strategy, and a social media strategy.
 This is also where you allocate your budget, and make sure all of the relevant people in your business know what they are responsible for and what their KPIs are.

 You can still follow this format for these strategies – just tailor them towards the channel that you’re working on.
-Make sure you still conduct your research, audit your current activity, and look at what your competition are doing within each area.
+Make sure you still conduct your research, audit your current activity, and look at what your competitors are doing within each area.

 Researching your competition will help you come up with ideas here.
 For example, you can look into what keywords they rank for on search engines, and what kind of content they post on social media, to help inform your own strategies.